 The study programme is positioned with regard to the business world in which graduates will be employed.
 The programme involves collaboration with universities within the country and international universities.
 Guest lecturers from partner universities are involved in the training of the students.
-International Advisory Board includes academics from Salford University, Manchester, Université de Lyon, France, Sheffield Hallam University, UK, Université de Lome, Université de Abomey-Calavi, Benin Republic Université de Sciences Techniques and Technology of Bamako, Mali, Université du Burkina Faso, Ouagadougou, Salford University, UK.
+International Advisory Board includes academics from Salford University, Manchester, Université de Lyon, France, Sheffield Hallam University, UK, Université de Lome, Université de Abomey-Calavi, Benin Republic Université de Sciences Techniques of Bamako, Mali, Université du Burkina Faso, Ouagadougou, Salford University, UK.
 Partnerships are well identified, including active national (National Veterinary Research Institute, National Agency for Food and Drug Administration and Control), regional and international academic and Industrial/Sectoral partners involved in education and research.
 National and international socio-economic partners include Council for Advancement and Support of Education (CASE), USA, World Bank, USA, Association of African Universities, (AAU), Ghana.

-The complete lists of academic staff and technical staff involved in education and research are provided.
-The developments of an appropriate business plan through the production of anti-snake venom vaccine and mushrooms to support sustainability strengthen the programme.
+The complete lists of academic staff and technical staff involved in education and research, are provided.